RouzbehMajidi/serverless-marketplace/README.md

 The goal of this submission is to create the barebones of an online marketplace.
 The marketplace is accessed via a REST API which allows users to get available products, create a cart, add or remove items from the cart and finally 'complete' the cart, which finalizes the sale and updates inventory counts of the marketplace.

 ## System Architecture
 The system was designed using a serverless architecture.
 This allowed the system to be split up into multiple separate logical components which run independently of each other.
 As the system is serverless, it is also stateless and thus in order to add persistance functionality a NoSQL database was used.
 The entire system is setup and managed using the [Serverless Framework](https://serverless.com) and is hosted on Amazon Web Services (AWS).
 The individual functions run as AWS Lambda functions, while AWS DynamoDB is used as the NoSQL database.
 This system architecture was chosen as it allows for great flexibility and scalability.
+As the system is completely serverless and runs on AWS Lambda functions, the first few requests on endpoints maybe be slightly slower than subsequent requests, this is due to the lambda functions performing a cold start.

 ### Endpoints
 The following endpoints are available in order to use the API system.